-The following amendments will only be required if DSC recommend to Council that the Constitution is amended to introduce the ability of Cabinet to appoint Assistants to the Executive.
+The following amendments will only be required if Council decides that the Constitution is amended to introduce the ability of Cabinet to appoint Assistants to the Executive.

 • Amendment to Rule 7.11(see page 5 of Section 7) so that Assistants to the Executive as well as Cabinet Members cannot be members of a scrutiny committee in accordance with the Local Government and Elections (Wales) Act 2021.